Upgrading to a new release of Fedora

 As of Fedora Workstation 23, when the next stable release is available a graphical notification will appear similar to the update notifications.
 Clicking this, or running the Software application and going to the Updates pane, will display a simple graphical interface for upgrading the system.
 It will download the upgrade files, then prompt for a reboot to install them, similar to a system update.
 When the upgrade is complete, the system will automatically reboot into the new release.

-This method is used to upgrade Fedora Workstation from the command-line.
+This method is used to a upgrade Fedora installation using the command-line.
 It is also used to troubleshoot issues with packages preventing the graphical method from upgrading.

 For instructions on upgrading with the DNF system upgrade plugin, refer to the DNF System Upgrade Quick Doc.

-Upgrading between Fedora releases without the DNF System Upgrade Plugin is not tested by the Fedora QA team.
-Any issues using this method are not considered blockers for a release but in practice works for many users.
+Upgrading between Fedora releases without the DNF System Upgrade Plugin or Gnome Software are not tested by the Fedora QA team, and are therefore not supported by the community.

 Rawhide and Branched are the development releases of Fedora.
 They are suitable for users developing or testing Fedora before public release.
 They are NOT SUITABLE for regular day-to-day use unless you are a fairly experienced user, and certainly not suitable for mission-critical use.
 You should read through those pages carefully before deciding to run Branched or Rawhide.
 See the Fedora Life Cycle Quick Doc for more information on how the whole Fedora cycle works from Rawhide, to Branched, to the milestone releases (Alpha and Beta), to a 'final' release.